usefulalgorithm/usefulalgorithm/README.md

 - _animal body_, by Haisuinonasa
 - _Žaltys_, by Raphael Roginski
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
-- _Honey for the Ants_, by Wojciech Rusin

 </details>